twoyoung/Car-Rental-Web-App/README.md

 # car-rental-webapp

-## This is a simple web app for car rental company with the basic functions of
+## This is a simple web app for car rental company with the basic functions of:
 * customer register new account
 * log in
 * log out
 * change password
 * different dashboards and functions for admin, staff and customer
+* different access authorization for admin, staff and customer
 * list/check/add/edit/delete users
 * list/check/add/edit/delete cars
 * input validation

 ## current bug that hasn't been fixed
 * when editting the information of customer/staff/car, have to edit the required field first to enable to submit button